cloggy45/go-demo/README.md

 - A gRPC-based microservice (`random-generator`) that generates random data
 - A REST API gateway (`rest-gateway`) that consumes the gRPC service internally
+- A streaming service (`streaming-service`) that provides SSE streaming of data from the gRPC service
 - Docker and Docker Compose for containerization and orchestration

 ## Architecture